PojavLauncherTeam/PojavLauncher/README.md

 * For more details [check out our wiki](https://github.com/PojavLauncherTeam/PojavLauncher/wiki)
 ## Some notes to start with
-- We do not exist on TikTok.
+- We do not have an official TikTok account.
 No one from the dev team makes TikTok videos.
 - The official Twitter for PojavLauncher is [@PLaunchTeam](https://twitter.com/PLaunchTeam).
 Any others (most notably @PojavLauncher) are fake, please report them to Twitter's moderation team.

 ## Navigation